Abel Resino: Coaching career

 After retiring, Resino returned to Atlético in different periods and capacities (goalkeeper coach, sporting director).
-In 2005 he started his head coaching career, with second division's Ciudad de Murcia, leading the side to a near-top level promotion after finishing fourth.
+He started his head coaching career in 2005, with Segunda División's Ciudad de Murcia, nearly overseeing a top-flight promtion after a fourth-place finish.

-Resino's next stop was Levante UD, which had in fact promoted the previous year.
-After taking charge midway through the campaign, replacing Juan Ramón López Caro, he helped the team avoid relegation and had his contract renewed; seven games and six losses into the following season, however, he was sacked.
+Resino's next stop was Levante UD.
+After taking charge midway through the campaign, replacing Juan Ramón López Caro, he helped them to avoid relegation and had his contract renewed; seven games and six losses into the following season, however, he was sacked.

-After one and a half solid seasons in the second level with CD Castellón, Resino returned to Atlético, replacing released Javier Aguirre in February 2009 and helping the team to exactly the same place as the previous year, with the subsequent qualification to the UEFA Champions League, after which he agreed to an extension.
-On 23 October he was fired following a poor string of results – only one win in the league from seven matches, the culmination being the 0–4 group stage defeat at Chelsea for the Champions League.
+After one and a half solid seasons in the second tier with CD Castellón, Resino returned to Atlético in February 2009, replacing released Javier Aguirre and leading the side to the same place as the previous year thus again qualifying for the UEFA Champions League, and he subsequently agreed to an extension.
+On 23 October, he was fired following a poor string of results – only one win in the league from seven matches, the culmination being a 4–0 group stage defeat at Chelsea in the Champions League.

 In early December 2010, Abel was appointed head coach of Real Valladolid in the second division, replacing the dismissed Antonio Gómez.
 His first game in charge produced nine goals, a 4–5 home loss against CD Numancia.

-Resino was appointed at Granada CF on 22 January 2012, replacing Fabri González following a 0–3 away loss at RCD Espanyol, fired even though the club was still out of the relegation zone.
+Resino was appointed at Granada CF on 22 January 2012, taking over from Fabri González after a 3–0 defeat away to RCD Espanyol, fired even though the club was still out of the relegation zone.
 On 18 February of the following year he returned to active and the top flight, taking the place of Paco Herrera at relegation-threatened side RC Celta de Vigo.

 Resino returned to Granada on 19 January 2015, replacing the dismissed Joaquín Caparrós at the helm of the bottom-placed team.
 He was relieved of his duties on 1 May, after only being able to climb one position in the table.